 As a great combination of hardcore punk with heavy metal, metalcore is one of the popular branches of metal that is still popular today.
 With aggressive heavy riffs, screams, breakdowns, slow and intense passages, and the moshing dance culture, it is highly enjoyable music, especially for metalheads.

-These are some of the most famous names in the metalcore scene without a specific order.
+These are some of the best metalcore bands of all time without a specific order.
 I must say that this is not a definitive list, and many more bands can be added.
 Nevertheless, I tried to choose different bands from different parts of the world and with different approaches to metalcore as a genre.

 Killswitch Engage Featured Image (Top-Left) by: Ralph Arvesen, CC BY 2.0, via Wikimedia Commons